 Many of the repetitive tasks of lead generation, data collection and interpretation, targeted email campaigns, and content curation now fall under the umbrella of marketing automation.
 Thanks to cleverly designed pieces of software, marketing teams can improve their reach and target their message more carefully.
 And now, with chatbots becoming more fluid, reliable, and human-like, a new vista of possibilities is opening up for marketers.

-That said, as Hubspot and other chatbot builders are claiming that chatbots will better enable businesses to “engage, convert, close and delight their customers,” marketers are on the edge of their seats, waiting to see what new tools 2018 might bring.
-Based on the current trends, here’s our inside scoop on useful blends of marketing automation software and chatbots that you can expect to see in 2018.
+Now, as Hubspot and other chatbot builders are making good on their promises that chatbots will better enable businesses to “engage, convert, close and delight their customers,” marketers are on the edge of their seats, waiting to see what new tools 2019 might bring.
+Based on the current trends, here’s our inside scoop on useful blends of marketing automation software and chatbots that you can expect to see in the coming year.

 1. Lead Generation